-The Health Care Management program promotes an understanding of complex, evolving and integrated health care and reimbursement systems.
-Students analyze perspectives, methods and values associated with the delivery and financing of health services.
+Our accelerated, online Health Care Management Non-Clinical Track promotes an understanding of complex, evolving, and integrated health care and reimbursement systems.
+Students analyze perspectives, methods, and values associated with the delivery and financing of health services.
 They learn to evaluate client needs, fiscal constraints, management practices, ethical principles, public policies, and promotional strategies of the health care institution.
-System designs to discover ways to meet the growing demands for affordable, efficient, responsible, and effective health care are considered.
-This major promotes organizational insight and managerial ability for those who desire leadership positions in health-related organizations.
-It is especially suitable for health care professionals with technical/clinical training.
+Our students discover ways to meet the growing demand for affordable, efficient, responsible, and effective health care.
+Our highly esteemed faculty share their expertise and managerial insights for our students who desire leadership positions in health-related organizations.
+The program is particularly suitable for health care professionals with technical/clinical training.

 “Medical and health services managers plan, direct, coordinate, and supervise the delivery of health care.
 These works are either specialists in charge of a specific clinical department or generalists who manage an entire facility or system.”

 If you’re ready to learn more about the Health Care Management undergraduate degree program, contact us today!

 Why You Should Consider a Degree in Health Care Management